Connect to Container Registries through a Firewall or Proxy

 • To allow access over HTTP:

-~(keystone_user)$ system service-parameter-apply platform
+~(keystone_user)$ system service-parameter-apply docker

 • To allow access over HTTPS:

-~(keystone_user)$ system service-parameter-apply platform
+~(keystone_user)$ system service-parameter-apply docker

 2. If you access registries that are not on the other side of the firewall/proxy, you can specify their IP addresses in the no_proxy service parameter as a comma separated list.